NC Herpetological Society

 A. Justin Nowakowski (Florida International University) — Influence of land use and connectivity on community and population genetic structure in a fragmented tropical anuran community — $500 — paper

-Andrew Durso (Eastern Illinois University) — The interaction of diet and behavior in toad-eating snakes that feign death (Colubridae: Heterodon) — $1000 — behavior paper/diet paper
+Andrew Durso (Eastern Illinois University) — The interaction of diet and behavior in toad-eating snakes that feign death (Colubridae: Heterodon) — $1000 — behavior paper/diet paper/diet comparison paper

 2009: